thyrsis/GestureDataset/README.txt

 Study 4 (Tablet)
 Study 5 (Tabletop)

 Data Format:
 Each gesture is stored as a single XML file.

 In each session, the participant was asked to draw each of 20 gesture types a total of 6 times.
-The gesture set [Anthony et al., IDC '13] included numbers (2,4,5,7,8), letters (A,E,K,Q,X), shapes (diamond,circle,line,rectangle,triangle) and symbols (arch,arrowhead,checkmark,heart,plus).
+The gesture set [Anthony et al., ITS '2012] included numbers (2,4,5,7,8), letters (A,E,K,Q,X), shapes (diamond,circle,line,rectangle,triangle) and symbols (arch,arrowhead,checkmark,heart,plus).

 The following is an example of contents of an XML file.
 The first line is a standard XML heading.
 The second line opens a Gesture tag and specifies the name, subject (user ID), number of points, screen width, and screen height.
 Within the Gesture is a series of Strokes, which are indexed starting at 1, as well as the duration of the stroke.
 Each Point within the stroke has an X and Y coordinate as well as the timestamp at which the point was created (in milliseconds).

 <?xml version="1.0" encoding="utf-8" standalone="yes"?>
 <Gesture Name="line-1" Subject="555" NumPts="40" ScreenWidth="1080" ScreenHeight="1872">